flatiron/prompt/README.md

 ## Usage
 Using prompt is relatively straight forward.
 There are two core methods you should be aware of: `prompt.get()` and `prompt.addProperties()`.
 Their methods take strings representing property names in addition to objects for complex property validation (and more).
 There are a number of [examples][0] that you should examine for detailed usage.

+**Important:** Before getting started, you need to understand what exactly you can use this package for: While prompt is a neat way to ask the user for input, it's not designed to handle commands, sub commands and options.
+For those tasks, you also need to use something like [args](https://github.com/leo/args) or [commander](https://github.com/tj/commander.js/) in addition.

 ### Getting Basic Prompt Information
 Getting started with `prompt` is easy.
 Lets take a look at `examples/simple-prompt.js`: